Florida Today

 Florida Today is the major daily newspaper serving Brevard County, Florida.
 Al Neuharth of the Gannett corporation started the paper in 1966, and some of the things he did with this newspaper presaged what he would later do at USA Today.

 In addition to its regular daily publication, Florida Today publishes three weekly community newspapers that are tailored for the North, South, and Central areas within Brevard County.
 Average daily circulation ($1.25/issue) of the main publication is 54,021, with Sunday circulation ($3.50/issue) 89,328 (2013).
-Circulation of the paper tends to be higher in the winter, lower in summer.
+Circulation of the paper tends to be higher in the winter (due to snowbirds), lower in summer.

 History

 Gannett's Florida Today, initially simply TODAY, was built at the Cocoa Tribune, to compete with the regional and dominant Orlando Sentinel and the statewide Miami Herald.
-When Gannett (Gannett Florida) acquired the Cocoa newspaper, it also acquired the Titusville Star-Advocate in the county seat to the north, and the tabloid weekly Eau Gallie Courier, the latter published from the Cocoa facility.
+When Gannett (Gannett Florida) purchased the Cocoa newspaper from Marie Holderman in 1965, it also acquired the Titusville Star-Advocate in the county seat to the north, and the tabloid weekly Eau Gallie Courier, the latter published from the Cocoa facility.
 They acquired the Melbourne Daily Times in 1970.

 To guarantee advertisers a minimum circulation, Gannett delivered papers at no cost to all residences in Brevard County for the first two weeks of the newspaper's life; publication began on March 21, 1966.
 It continued this free circulation promotion to specific parts of the county until its circulation met the minimum set for the advertisers.

-Both the Titusville and Melbourne papers maintained their independence and continued to be printed at each publication's own facility.